ikasanEIP/ikasan/ikasaneip/rest/rest-dashboard/readme.md

 while the runtime state can be used for monitoring and control purposes.

 ## Error Harvesting Service
+Aggregation service for errors produced by the Ikasan Hospital service.

 | Parameter | Value  |
 |--- | --- |